August 8, 2018

 Myopia, more commonly known as nearsightedness, occurs when people are able to see nearby objects clearly, but vision becomes blurred as objects move farther away.
 Currently, it’s estimated that myopia impacts nearly 3 out of 10 Americans and occurs when the actual eyeball is too long or the cornea is too curved.

 Myopia in children has skyrocketed in recent years.
-Since myopia is often diagnosed in school-aged children, it is often misidentified as a childhood issue.
-However, recent research indicates that myopia is adults in on the rise with nearly 10 million American adults considered to be severely myopic.
+Since it is often diagnosed in school-aged children, it is often misidentified as a childhood issue.
+However, recent research indicates that this condition in adults is on the rise with nearly 10 million American adults considered to be severely myopic.

-While the exact cause of myopia is unknown, research clearly demonstrates that many children inherit myopia from their parents.
-Generally, myopia develops in school-age children and continues to progress until age 20 once the eyeball stops growing.
+While the exact cause is unknown, research clearly demonstrates that many children inherit myopia from their parents.
+Generally, it develops in school-age children and continues to progress until age 20 once the eyeball stops growing.
 Research conducted by the National Institute of Health and clinicians from the USC Eye Institute found that childhood myopia has doubled over the last 50 years.
-Symptoms of childhood myopia include:
+Symptoms include:

 Research continues to support the finding indicating that individuals spending large amounts of time working on computers or doing other work or activities requiring intense visual focus or up-close work are more likely to develop myopia.

 According to the Mayo Clinic, the symptoms of myopia in adults include:

-To better address, the condition of myopia in adults, the American Academy of Ophthalmology recommends eye exams on a regular basis.
+To better address, the condition in adults, the American Academy of Ophthalmology recommends eye exams on a regular basis.
 Specifically, adults at risk for glaucoma are encouraged to get a dilated eye exam annually or every two years after the age of 40.

 Other recommendations for at-risk adults include exams at the following frequency: